fflamerie/zotero_non_workshop_2018/README.md

 It has been designed as a component of a larger project, [CEE Biblio management project](https://osf.io/3a9zy), which aimed to provide an overview of the usage and usability of reference management softwares for systematic review within the CEE, as well as to improve bilbiographic-related practices among CEE members.

-It has been prepared with Ludivine Boursier (Foundation for Research on Biodiversity - Scientific documentalist and secretary) and Alison Bethel (University of Exeter - Information Specialist).
+It has been prepared with the contributions of Ludivine Boursier (Foundation for Research on Biodiversity - Scientific documentalist and secretary) and Alison Bethel (University of Exeter - Information Specialist).

 ## Description of the workshop
 Bibliographic management is understood in a broad sense, to include the management of bibliographic references and full-text files.
 The teaching is designed in two stages :